 MAKE SURE ALL GASOLINE ODORS ARE INVESTIGATED IMMEDIATELY.

-3.4 Fuel System Maintenance

-Periodically inspect all primer bulbs, connections, clamps and hoses for leakage and damage or deterioration.
+3.4 Fuel System Maintenance Periodically inspect all primer bulbs, connections, clamps and hoses for leakage and damage or deterioration.
 Replace as necessary.
-Spray the fuel gauge sender and ground connections with a metal protector.

-Periodically, remove the flame arrestor from the fuel vent, clean the vent and flame arrestor of any dirt, etc. Be sure the flame arrestor is replaced securely after cleaning.
-The flame arrestor will prevent insects and other foreign matter from contaminating the fuel and fuel system.

-Contaminated fuel may cause serious damage to your engine(s).
-The filter(s) must be checked for water and other contamination frequently.
-Water is drained from the filter by placing a cup under the filter and draining through the petcock at the bottom of the sediment bowl until clean fuel flows.
-The filter contains an element that must be changed at least once a season or more frequently depending on the quality of the fuel.
+Spray the valves, fuel gauge and ground connections with a protector.
+Periodically, remove the flame arrestors from the fuel vents, clean the vents and flame arrestors of any dirt, etc. Be sure the flame arrestors are replaced securely after cleaning.
+The flame arrestors will prevent insects and other foreign matter from contaminating the fuel and fuel system.
+Contaminated fuel may cause serious damage to your engines.
+The filters must be checked for water and other contamination frequently.
+Water is drained from the filters by placing a cup under the filter and draining through the petcock at the bottom of the filter until clean fuel flows.
+Each filter contains an element that must be changed at least once a season or more frequently depending on the quality of the fuel.

-DO NOT DRAIN ANY FUEL INTO THE BILGE.
+DO NOT DRAIN ANY FUEL IN THE BILGE.
 THIS COULD LEAD TO A FIRE OR EXPLOSION.

-AFTER THE FILTER ELEMENT HAS BEEN CHANGED, PRIME THE FUEL SYSTEM AND CHECK ALL FITTINGS FOR LEAKS BEFORE AND AFTER STARTING THE ENGINE.

-Chapter 4: ELECTRICAL SYSTEM

-Your Pursuit is equipped with a 12-volt D.C. electrical system that draws current from on-board batteries.
+AFTER THE FILTER ELEMENTS HAVE BEEN CHANGED, PRIME THE FUEL SYSTEM AND CHECK ALL FITTINGS FOR LEAKS BEFORE AND AFTER STARTING THE ENGINES.
+Chapter 4: ELECTRICAL SYSTEM 4.1 General Your Pursuit is equipped with a 12-volt D.C. electrical system and could be equipped an optional 110-volt A.C. system.
+The A.C. system draws current from shore power outlets at dockside.
+The D.C. system draws current from two (2) on board batteries.
 The 12-volt batteries in your boat are the lead-acid type.
-They will require maintenance similar to those found in automobiles.
+They will require similar maintenance as those found in automobiles.
 There are electrical schematics included in this manual to aid in following an individual circuit of the boat.
 4.2 12-Volt System

 The 12-volt system is a fairly standard system.
-There are two batteries controlled by one battery switch (single engine) or two battery switches (twin engines).
-The batteries are charged by the engine(s).
+There are (2) batteries, one for the starboard engine and one for the port engine.
+The batteries are controlled by (2) battery selector switches.
+The batteries themselves can be charged by either engine separately, both engines simultaneously, or by the optional battery charger when hooked to shore power.
 All 12-volt power is distributed to the 12-volt accessories through individual circuit breakers located in the 12-volt switch panels.
-A main in-line circuit breaker located near the battery switch protects the system from an overload.
-Another circuit breaker near the switch protects the circuit for the automatic float switch for the bilge pump.
+A main in-line fuse or circuit breaker, located near the battery selector switch, protects the system from an overload.
+Another in-line fuse or circuit breaker, located near the selector switch, protects the circuit for the automatic float switch for the bilge pump.
 Most 12-volt accessories are operated directly by switches in the helm and accessory switch panels.